 How Can Earning an MBA in Business Analytics Help My Career?

 Poets & Quants points to research showing a nearly 50% salary increase for MBA graduates.
 And the U.S. Bureau of Labor Statistics reports that higher-level positions involving data science and analysis are seeing much higher than average job growth.
 This high demand for qualified personnel logically equates to high pay.
 As an example, 2019 data from PayScale shows entry-level data analysts making an average annual salary of $59,559.
 Compare this figure with the average salary of $97,235 for business analytics managers.
 The average salary of senior data scientists is even higher, around $126,000.

 Plus, professionals with business acumen and advanced data analytics skills are needed in organizations across industries, from marketing firms to political campaigns.
 This widespread need for qualified professionals correlates with diverse career opportunities and mobility as well as the stability that goes with a high-demand job.
 In fact, data scientist has been ranked the best job in America for four years and counting by Glassdoor.

-Earning an MBA in data analytics can be an important step for those who wish to develop their careers in this engaging line of work.
+Earning an MBA in business analytics can be an important step for those who wish to develop their careers in this engaging line of work.

-Learn more about TAMU-CC’s MBA with a Concentration in Data Analytics online program.
+Learn more about TAMU-CC’s MBA with a Concentration in Business Analytics online program.